Skip to main content

 PSB Exam (Optional)

-The PSB exam information will be sent to the students by the Advisor.
+The PSB exam information will be sent to the students by the College Navigator.

-To ensure measures of access, applicants have the option to taking the Psychological Services Bureau (PSB) exam to attempt to counterbalance a low GPA.
+To ensure measures of access, applicants have the option of taking the Psychological Services Bureau (PSB) exam to attempt to counterbalance a low GPA.

 • Students will gain points based upon the score they achieve to use towards the point system total.

 • Students may choose to take the PSB exam.
-If students choose to take the PSB exam, email Tina Porter at tporter@isothermal.edu or call 828-395-1621 for information on the set test date & time that is available.
+If students choose to take the PSB exam, they should email the Testing Coordinator, Tina Porter, at tporter@isothermal.edu or call 828-395-1621 for information.

 • Students must complete the registration process within 24 hours before the test date & payment will be due at the time of the exam.